-The EH&S Office can provide guidance on choosing the right respirator for the job and provides fit testing to ensure the respirator fits the respirator wearer well.
+The EH&S Office can provide guidance on choosing the right respirator for the intended application and perform training and fit testing for that respirator.

-All employees that will be wearing a respirator as part of their employment at Utah State University must participate in training related to the selection, use and fit of the respirator.
-Training can be scheduled by contacting the individual(s) listed below.
+All employees that will be wearing a respirator as part of their employment at Utah State University must participate in respiratory initial training related to the selection, use, and fit of the respirator.
+Training can be scheduled by contacting Brayden George.

 Respiratory Protection Written Program